» Pulmonary Medicine

 Advanced diagnostic procedures include diagnostic bronchoscopies, pulmonary function testing and cystic fibrosis sweat testing.
 Specialty programs include the Cystic Fibrosis Center, Asthma Management, Pulmonary Hypertension Center and Neuromuscular Disorders/Muscular Dystrophy Clinic.

-Urgent cases are seen on the same day and all other appointments are provided within seven days.
+Urgent cases are seen as soon as possible and all other appointments are provided within seven days.

 For further information or to schedule an appointment call (313) 745-KIDS or toll-free at (888) 362-2500.